Resources of the advantage in quantum illumination: Discord and entanglement: Conclusion

 \section{Conclusion}

 In spite of simple structure of two-qubit states, quantifying quantum correlations in a general two-qubit mixed states needs more clarification.
 In particular, using such states as resource for different quantum information protocols sheds a light on this problem.
-Here, we used MMM states as initial resource of quantum illumination protocol in order to clarify the role of quantum entanglement and quantum discord inherent in these states for quantum advantage.
-We showed that the above measures of quantum correlation do not have a straightforward relation to the the final advantage but we found a broadened relation between quantum advantage with entanglement and discord.
-We introduced suitable diagrams for illustrating the above broadened relations and accordingly identified $\alpha$-states Werner states and $\beta$-states as bounds for these diagrams with maximum or minimum advantages.
+Here, we used MMM states as the probe for quantum illumination protocol while the environment is in a completely mixed state.
+Then, we computed entanglement of formation and standard quantum discord of the initial MMM state and showed that the above measures of quantum correlation do not have a straightforward relation to the the final advantage.
+We found a broadened relation between quantum advantage with entanglement and discord and introduced suitable diagrams for illustrating the above broadened relations.
+We identified $\alpha$-states, Werner states and $\beta$-states as bounds for these diagrams with maximum or minimum advantages.
 We then used heat map diagrams to visualize relation between quantum advantage with both entanglement and discord.
 Using a conditional extremal analysis, we showed that higher discord is a necessary (but not always sufficient) resource for higher advantage while higher entanglement is a sufficient (but not necessary) resource.
-However, in high-noise regime, we observed that discord plays an essential role where higher discord is both a necessary condition and a sufficient condition.
+On the other hand, in the high-noise regime of the probe device where the probe state is near a completely mixed state, we observed that discord plays an essential role where higher discord is both a necessary condition and a sufficient condition.
 In this regime, we found a simple linear dependence of the advantage on the initial discord.
 It indicates that discord acts as a robust quantum resource that maintains a linear contribution to the performance of the illumination protocol even when entanglement and other quantum features are heavily suppressed by noise.